-Starting Family History Research can be the beginning of a wonderful adventure - an adventure that takes you on a magical journey back into the past.
-The first thing you should do when starting to trace a family tree is to write down what you know about your parents and grandparents etc.
+Starting Family History Research can be the beginning of a wonderful adventure - an adventure that takes you on a magical journey back to the past.
+The first thing you should do when starting to trace a family tree is to gather together the information you already know about your family, such as the names and birth dates of your parents and grandparents etc.

 Your relatives could have a family bible or other religious book passed down through the generations - you may find details about your ancestors have been written into the pages of the book.
 As the details were probably written from memory, you should always try and substantiate the information by checking official records.

 As you can see in the bible extract below, Mary's marriage date is given as 1892.
 It required further investigation to determine Mary Florance Adams married Henry Thomas Richardson on 16th December 1893 and not 1892.
 This was probably to hide the fact that Mary was pregnant when she got married as Lily was born on 30 May 1894!!

 From the details written in the Book as per the extract above, we know Mary was probably born in 1869, and investigation has proven this information to be correct as Mary Florence Adams was born on 25 October 1869.